Gerald Laing

 Gerald Ogilvie-Laing (11 February 1936 – 23 November 2011) was a British pop artist and sculptor.
 He lived in the Scottish Highlands.

 Early life

 Laing was born in Newcastle upon Tyne on 11 February 1936, a son of Maj. and Mrs. Gerald Ogilvie-Laing He grew up during World War II and experienced the Battle of Britain as young boy.

+Education

 He was educated at Berkhamsted School, an independent school in Berkhamsted, Hertfordshire, and attended the Royal Military Academy Sandhurst and served with the Royal Northumberland Fusiliers as a lieutenant in Ireland and Germany.
-He soon realized that the military was not what he was looking for and attended Saint Martin's School of Art in London.
+He moved on from the military and attended Saint Martin's School of Art in London.
+"I loved Sandhurst because in its own terms it was perfect.
+It was quite hard, quite arcane, but it worked incredibly well.
+But I found the army incredibly boring and unsatisfactory.
+It just wasn't perfect any more."

-At the beginning of the 1960s, while still at Saint Martin's, Laing was introduced to artists in New York City.
-He met Andy Warhol, Roy Lichtenstein, Jim Rosenquist and Robert Indiana.
-After art school he moved there, and with his connections, his art career began to take off.
+At the beginning of the 1960s, while still at Saint Martin's, Laing was introduced to artists in New York City, meeting Andy Warhol, Roy Lichtenstein, James Rosenquist, and Robert Indiana.
+After art school he moved to New York, and his art career began to take off.